Make a Comfy Place for Quiet Time

 Quiet time is good for you.
 It is good to have a quiet place just for you.
 What can you do in your quiet place?
 You can have quiet time.
 You can rest your body and mind.
 Helping your body and mind rest is a healthy thing to do.

 You can make your quiet place safe and comfortable.
 You can have your quiet time in a comfy place.
-Ask your mom or dad to help you find the perfect place in your house to make your special comfy place.
+Ask an adult to help you find the perfect place in your house to make your special comfy place.

 Find the Right Spot for Your Comfy Place